crh3675/core-ui/README.md

 To remove a component with default settings, run:

 	node bin/component --action=remove --name=MyName

+To run the application loading only certain components, use:

+	AWS_PROFILE=[profile] NODE_ENV=local npm start -- --components=Core,Main

 If you want to view the application in a web browser, simply navigate to [localhost:8080](http://localhost:80807) and you should see the welcome page.